TypeCellOS/BlockNote/examples/01-basic/03-block-manipulation/README.md

 # Block Manipulation

-TODO: fix styles

-This example shows 4 buttons to manipulate the currently selected block using the `insertBlocks`, `updateBlock`, `removeBlocks` and `replaceBlocks` methods.
+This example shows 4 buttons to manipulate the first block using the `insertBlocks`, `updateBlock`, `removeBlocks` and `replaceBlocks` methods.

 **Relevant Docs:**